NickBlow/nick-blog/public/articles/planetscale-local/index.md

 The code is in [this gist](https://gist.github.com/NickBlow/50416afdd782617db05ceebdc82d2a52), but reproduced below.

+Update: The original version of this code didn't handle timezone offsets.
+This has been fixed below and in the gist.

 ```typescript
 import mysql, { FieldPacket, OkPacket } from "mysql2/promise";
 import { Connection } from "@planetscale/database";